 Setting up a USB printer connected to the FRITZ!Box

 In the home network you can either use a USB printer connected to the FRITZ!Box as a network printer, or use it with the USB remote connection software.
-Which operating mode is preferable depends on your requirements and the USB printer you are using.
+Which operating mode is best depends on your requirements and the printer being used.

 Setting up a printer as a network printer

-- Configure the USB printer connected to the FRITZ!Box as a network printer if you
+- Configure the USB printer connected to the FRITZ!Box as a network printer if

 - want to use the printer with any computer regardless of the operating system and without any additional software.

-- want to use the printer with smartphones, tablets, and other network devices.
+- you want to use the printer with smartphones or tablets.

-The printer must be able to process data in RAW format (unidirectional RAW over TCP).
+- the printer can process data in RAW format (unidirectional RAW over TCP).
 Printers that require encapsulated or bidirectional data transmission (for example some GDI or LIDIL printers) cannot be used as network printers.

 Using a printer with the USB remote connection

-- Configure the USB printer for use with the USB remote connectionsoftware if
+- Configure the USB printer for use with the USB remote connection software if

-- your printer is a multifunction device (also called all-in-one devices or multifunction printers) and you also want to use the device for scanning and faxing.
+- your printer is a multifunction device, a multifunction printer or an "all-in-one device" and you also want to use the device for scanning and faxing.

-- you would like to use the ink level indicator and other convenience functions offered by the printer.
+- you want to use the ink level indicator and other convenience functions offered by the printer.

-- the printer can only be controlled bidirectionally or using encapsulated data (this is the case with some GDI and LIDIL printers, for example).
+- the printer can only be controlled bidirectionally or using encapsulated data.
+This is often the case with GDI and LIDIL printers, for example.